Make Email Work For You

 Many people choose to ignore marketing emails by immediately assigning them to a spam folder or ignoring them altogether.
 Writing emails that convert to sales comes down to knowing what will spark an interest in your customers and using that to your advantage from the subject line through to the signoff at the end.
 Here are our top components for turning leads into sales via marketing emails.

-The subject line is the first point of contact between you and your potential sale and is therefore the most important part of your marketing email.
+The subject line is the first point of contact between you and your potential sale and is, therefore, the most important part of your marketing email.
 If your subject line does not immediately engage your customers, the chance they will open the email at all goes way down.
 If your email is never opened to begin with, the message itself is meaningless.

 The most important job of a successful subject line is to provide a reason for a customer to want to open it.
 Consumers will open an email for one of three reasons.
 Either they believe they will benefit from it’s contents.
 They are curious about what the contents of the email are.
 They believe they will be missing out on something if they do not open it.
 One of these three reasons must be present in your subject line or the email is at risk of being ignored.

 77 percent of emails are opened on phone screens as opposed to desktop computers.
 That means subject lines should be kept short and sweet at no more than 50 characters.
 It is important to get your point across in as few words as possible.
 Try testing out different subject lines prior to sending the marketing email out to customers.
-47 percent of marketers regularly test their email subjects in order to optimize their communications and ensure they are using the best option.
+47 percent of marketers regularly test their email subjects in order to optimise their communications and ensure they are using the best option.

 Once the subject line has gotten the customer in the door, the next step is to keep their interest through to the end of the message.
 Be sure to provide what was promised in the subject line as the reason for opening the email.
 If customers feel they are not getting what they expected, they may close your email as quickly as they opened it and then ignore any future communications.